-Students registering for individual /continuing education courses must register through the student portal at least one week prior to the start date of the course .
-Payment is due in full one week prior to the class start date.
+Students registering for individual/continuing education classes must register through the student portal found on the LIWS website at www.LourdesInstitute.org.
+Payment is due in full one week prior to the start date of class.

 LIWS Payment Plan

-For all certification programs (a payment plan with an initial 20% down payment and monthly payments due on the 1st of each month during the semester.)
-Plan does not apply to individual/continuing education courses.
+For all certification programs: a payment plan with an initial 20% down payment and monthly payments are due on the 1st of each month during the semester.
+Payment plans do not apply to individual/continuing education classes.

 Programs that are less than 200 hours will be evaluated on an individual basis.
 Refund will be based on percentage of course taken.